Skip to main content

 • Recently also pulls images directly from your phone (from a preselected album or folder) and mails a printed magazine monthly, quarterly, or one at a time.
 Each issue contains between 25–150 photos.

-• 1 Second Everyday is the popular app that puts together one second of video each day and then creates a chronological compilation.
-(Relive a whole year in just six minutes) Features include a calendar and a notification to remind you to take a video each day, as well as a useful editing tool.
+• 1 Second Everyday is a popular app that puts together one second of video each day and then creates a chronological compilation.
+(Relive a whole year in just six minutes!)
+Features include a calendar and a notification to remind you to take a video each day, as well as a useful editing tool.
 This app twice won the “Best Use of a Mobile Camera” Webby Award.
 There are paid and free membership options.

 Audio recording of family members or special events can be a magical way to preserve memories.
 Interviewing family members can be a great way to capture history and stories, and here are a few tools that can help: